 Welcome to part two of our series on the different types of cannabis and the effects they have.
-In part one, we discussed some of the basics of the cannabis plant, including the differences between sativa, indica, and hybrid strains, the effects of the cannabinoids found in these strains, and how they make you feel mentally and physically.
+In Part 1, indica vs. sativa, we discussed some of the basics of the cannabis plant, including the differences between sativa, indica, and hybrid strains, the effects of the cannabinoids found in these strains, and how they make you feel mentally and physically.

-In part two, we will go over the relationships between these cannabinoids and the terpenes found in cannabis, and how this relationship leads to the physiological and psychological effects of different strains of cannabis.
+In Part 2, we will go over the relationships between these cannabinoids and the terpenes found in cannabis, and how this relationship leads to the physiological and psychological effects of different strains of cannabis.

 Your Body & Cannabis